wendell1101/wendell1101/README.md

 - 🔭 I’m currently working on Laravel and Vue Js projects

 - 🌱 I’m trying to integrate Vue JS to create a full stack application with Laravel as the server-side language .
-I've made some projects before using Django and React Js.
+I'm also practicing my web-design skills using by creating prototypes for my projects.
+I've tried  Django and React Js before with some projects too.
 I'm hoping to learn as much as I can to polish my skills in web-development	😂

 - 👯 I’m looking to collaborate on anyone interested in learning with me specially in my old and upcoming projects